 The two most common types of real estate ownership are “condominium” and “fee simple.”
 Here are the specific definitions for each.

 The seller owns the interior of a unit but shares an ownership interest in the land and common areas with other owners in the building.

 This is a fancy way of saying the seller owns the entire home and the land beneath it.
-Most homes are “fee simple” ownerships.
+Most detached single-family homes are “fee simple” ownerships.
 Fee simple is also known as “sole ownership.”

-Now that you understand the difference between the two most common types of ownership, let’s take a look at a few definitions for additional real estate ownership types.
+Now that you understand the difference between the two most common types of real estate ownership, let’s take a look at a few definitions for additional real estate ownership types.

 Residents pay rent for the ground upon which the home stands, instead of owning the land outright.
 Land leases are rare.

 PUD stands for Planned Unit Development and describes a housing development that is not subject to standard zoning requirements for the area.
 With permission from the local government, a developer has established new guidelines for the building and common areas.
 These may include street lighting designs, street width standards, architectural styles, building height standards, land coverage ratios, common area park or amenity requirements.